19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 1/Charm Person.md

 Should you or your allies engage in actions perceived as harmful by the creature, the spell ends immediately.

-Once the spell ends, the creature becomes aware that you charmed them, and will likely become hostile / fearful.
+Once the spell ends, the creature becomes aware that you charmed them, and will likely become hostile or fearful.

 ---
 *Upcast: Increase the max level by 1 per spell level.*